-Hong Kong police shoot protester as activists block streets
+Hong Kong police shoot protester, man set on fire

 Police said they arrested at least 88 people on various charges, including unlawful assembly, possession of an offensive weapon, criminal damage and wearing masks at an unlawful assembly.

-In a sign of growing frustration on behalf of Hong Kong Chief Executive Carrie Lam and her backers in Beijing, the administration on Saturday announced the arrest of six lawmakers on charges of obstructing the local assembly during a raucous May 11 meeting over the extradition bill.
+In a sign of growing frustration on behalf of Hong Kong’s leader, Carrie Lam, and her backers in Beijing, the administration on Saturday announced the arrest of six lawmakers on charges of obstructing the local assembly during a raucous May 11 meeting over the extradition bill.
 All were freed on bail.

-The city has also been rocked by the death Friday death of a university student, Chow Tsz-Lok, who fell from a parking garage when police fired tear gas at protesters.
+The city has also been rocked by the death Friday of a university student who fell from a parking garage when police fired tear gas at protesters.

 The territory is preparing for Nov.
 24 district council elections that are viewed as a measure of public sentiment toward the government.